asplesa/ellie_face/README.md

 # Deployment

 ## AWS S3
-Created a new Amazon account and connect to amazon service AWS3 account are cloud based serve where the project media and staicfiles will be stored unto.
-At first, we locate S3 on amazon service then we create a bucket.
-While creating the bucket on S3, the note that public access must be all switched off to allow access for users.
+A new Amazon account was created and connected to amazon service AWS S3.
+This is a cloud based service where the project media and static files are stored.
+At first, we located S3 on amazon service amd then we created a bucket.
+While creating the bucket on S3, it was noted that public access must be all switched off to allow access for users.

 Once we've created the bucket, we now can now click on it's properties and enable the Static Website Hosting option, so it can serve the purpose of hosting our static files, you will need to imput an index.html and error.html before saving.
 Then we go into the created bucket Permissions and click into CORS configuration, this part already have a prefilled default config, All that is needed is just to write the default code and save the config.